hpc2n/sphinx-lesson-template/content/openmp-basics2.rst

     #pragma omp loop [clause[ [,] clause] ... ] new-line
         for-loops

-The construct tells OpenMP that the loop iterations are free of data dependencies and can therefore executed in parallel.
+The construct tells OpenMP that the loop iterations are free of data dependencies and can therefore be executed in parallel.
 The loop iterator is :code:`private` by default:

 .. code-block:: c